 A meeting of the passing boards is held after all the valuation and other examination related works are over.
 The results are declared in the month of December for odd semester and in June for even semester.

 By the third week of December and the second week of June, the results are sent to the respective departments.
 Mark statements are subsequently sent to the departments before the first week of July and first week of January for the respective Odd & Even semesters.

 - Students of VI semester of UG and IV semester of PG alone are eligible for revaluation provided the student has failed in any ONE paper in his final semester.
 He should also have CLEARED all the other papers in the first five semesters.

 - Those who wish to apply for revaluation have to apply first to the Controller of Examinations for obtaining the photocopy of the relevant answer script by paying Rs.
 200 in the prescribed form

 - After scrutiny of the photocopy, the student, if interested in revaluation, has to get the recommendation of the HOD in the prescribed form along with a fee of Rs.
-500 for revaluation (check if the amount is correct)
+550 for revaluation.

 - The marks awarded in the revaluation will be final

 - All letters in connection with the examinations should be addressed to the Controller of Examinations